Metro at Forty

-The MS Vistafjord was chartered, intending to make a total of eight trips to the Isle of Man from Liverpool in September 1980.
+The MS Vistafjord was chartered, making a total of eight trips to the Isle of Man from Liverpool in September 1980.

-The theatrical reveal of the Metro on board the cruise liner overall hosted 3200 people, however, due to very heavy seas some of the guests unfortunately succumbed to sea sickness during their short voyage, and were unable to take part in a test drive whilst on the island!
+The theatrical reveal of the Metro on board the cruise liner overall hosted 3200 people, however, due to very heavy seas during one of the eight trips, some of the guests unfortunately succumbed to sea sickness during their short voyage.
+This combined with the weather meant they were unable to take part in a test drive whilst on the island!

 The Cruise liner MS Vistafjord, selected for the press launch of the Metro actually outlived the car in its service from 1973 to 2004.